joshtechnologygroup/internet-blocker/README.md

 # internet-blocker

+Block(blacklist/whitelist some domain OR slow internet speed OR whatever you want) internet of lazy people who do not respond on Calendar invites OR Google form on time.

 - Steps To setup
 - - Clone Repo ```git clone git@github.com:joshtechnologygroup/internet-blocker.git```
 - - Install requirements ```pip install -r requirements.txt```